 Today is evidently National Dessert Day, and we'll take any excuse to do a little baking!
 We have featured tons of desserts in our blog…Read This Post

 Keep that leftover bread, because, even though it’s stale, it can still be turned into a delicious dish.
 In fact, nearly every culture has some sort of recipe to make the most out of what at first appears to be unappealing old bread.
 In the Yucatan, it’s called caballeros pobres, which is similar to a bread pudding.
-In fact, according to Chef David of our Mexico cooking vacation, “It descends from the tradition of French pain perdu and Spanish torrijas, and is a kissing cousin of Cuban torrejas.”
+In fact, according to the late Chef David Sterling, founder of our Mexico cooking vacation in the Yucatan, “It descends from the tradition of French pain perdu and Spanish torrijas, and is a kissing cousin of Cuban torrejas.”